 Dr. Patricia Hampshire is an associate professor in Early & Special Education Department at Boise State University.
 Dr. Hampshire received her PhD in Special Education at Indiana University.
 Dr. Hampshire teaches courses focused on early intervention, collaborating with families, child development and working with students with autism spectrum disorders.
 Dr. Hampshire’s areas of expertise include early childhood special education, developing family-focused interventions, autism spectrum disorders, and working with individuals with severe behavior.
 Dr. Hampshire has worked in both the educational and clinical settings as a special education teacher, parent coach, consultant and researcher.
 Dr. Hampshire’s current research focuses on teaching student with autism to self-manage during homework routines through the use of iPads.
 Dr. Hampshire’s work has been included in Teaching Exceptional Children, Intervention in School and Clinic, and Beyond Behavior.

 Michael Humphrey, EdD, is an associate professor in Early & Special Education Department at Boise State University.
 Dr. Humphrey received his BA in English from the University of Iowa in 1997 and then served in the Peace Corps in Sri Lanka and Cameroon till 2000.
 He received his MA in Special Education in 2004 and his EdD in Special Education in 2008 from the University of Northern Colorado.
-Dr. Humphrey’s currently instructs courses that prepare secondary general education teachers for inclusive classrooms, the instruction of mathematics and classroom management and behavioral interventions for special education teachers.
-His current research focuses on building teacher-efficacy on the instruction of mathematics and students with exceptionalities through preservice and early field-based experiences.
-Dr. Humphrey’s work has been included in Exceptionality, A Special Education Journal, Journal of Postsecondary Education and Disability, Learning Disability Quarterly, The Clearing House, and, Rural Special Education Quarterly.
+His current research focuses on building teacher-efficacy in inclusive classrooms, preparing teachers to work with culturally and linguistically diverse populations, and improving teacher retention.
+Dr. Humphrey’s work has been included in Exceptionality, A Special Education Journal, Journal of Post-secondary Education and Disability, Learning Disability Quarterly, The Clearing House, and, Rural Special Education Quarterly.

 Scholar Works of Michael Humphrey